RomainFallet/ionic-start-guide/README.md

 ### 2.4 Install dependencies
 `npm install`

-### 2.5 Let's add your first test.
+### 2.5 Let's add your first test for your AppComponent.
 Create a new file "src/app.component.spec.ts" and add the following
 ```javascript
 import { async, TestBed } from '@angular/core/testing';
 import { IonicModule } from 'ionic-angular';